 What is the common area?

 The common area of the airport is the area used and for the benefit of the general aviation public, including the runway, all taxiways/taxilanes and any ramps that are the direct control of the airport.
 The map above will detail the areas that require an access permit.
-The yellow area requires a Non-Movement Access Permit and the red shaded area requires a Movement Access Permit.
+The green area requires a Non-Movement Access Permit and the blue shaded area requires a Movement Access Permit.

 Who is required to take the course?

 Any person who uses a public gate or accesses the common area to access their hangar or business is required to take this course to receive an access permit.
 Airport users that have private access to their facility will not be allowed to take this course but we realize there maybe special circumstances in which a tenant with private access might need to possess an access permit.
 Please feel free to contact the airport at 972.392.4850 to discuss those specific needs.